cicorias/njit-dm-scratch/midterm/README.md

 # Py_Apriori Module
+This is a basic implementation in Python of the Apriori Association Algorithm

+## Requirements

+* Linux / Ubuntu 16+
+* Python 3.6

 ## Setup
 First download the TAR file to a location that you will use.
 I recomend a scratch directory that you can remove all when done.